 - The “suprailliac” skin-fold: This is a skin-fold just an inch or so above your hip bone, so on the side of your belly.

 There are calculators online where you can calculate your body-fat percentage based on various caliper readings around your body.
 But I stopped using those after a while.

 The truth is, you don’t need to know your exact body-fat percentage.
-All you need to know is that those 3 measurements are gradually going down.
-I personally just take each of them twice a month, on the 1st and the 15th.
+All you need to do is make sure that those 3 measurements are gradually going down, until your abs look the way you want.

-If you want to know your body-fat percentage, I’d just use pictures as a guide.
+If you want to know your body-fat percentage as a number, I recommend just using pictures as a guide.
 Or there’s a video I’ve embedded down below, in the section on how long it takes to get a 6-pack.

 Side Note: This is the best free video introduction I’ve found on adopting a plant-based diet—the right way.
 You’ll learn how to lower your risk of cancer, heart disease, type-2 diabetes, Alzheimer’s, and obesity—all with plants.
 Watch the free Masterclass here.

-Exercise is not as important as diet for six-pack abs, but it can play two valuable roles:
+Exercise is less important than diet for getting six-pack abs—but it can still play two valuable roles:

 1. Exercise can add to your calorie deficit to speed up fat loss.
-If fat loss is mostly determined by calories in versus calories out, then it makes sense that it helps to add to your “calories out” by exercising.
+If fat loss is mostly determined by “calories in” versus “calories out,” then it makes sense that it helps to increase your “calories out” by exercising.